jsoldenwagner/bighorn-tracks/README.md

 ![](screenshots/newFile.jpg)

-Give the new {your map name goes here}.js file a fantastic name (ending in .js), then copy and paste the _entire_ code of an existing map or `template.js`:
+Give the new {your map name goes here}.js file a fantastic name (ending in .js), then copy and paste the _entire_ code of `singleTrackTemplate.js`:

 ![](screenshots/newFilePaste.jpg)